5G Home Broadband deals

 5G broadband actually comes in two distinct forms: home broadband and mobile broadband.

 5G mobile broadband is designed to provide a fast broadband connection anywhere you happen to be.
-It involves a compact 5G mobile Wi-Fi device powered by its own battery, which then shares an internet connection over a shorter range with a number of devices (up to 64 devices but often fewer).
+It involves a compact 5G mobile Wi-Fi device powered by its own battery, which then shares an internet connection over a shorter range with a number of devices (up to 64 devices but sometimes fewer).
 Again, no landline is required.

 Haven’t we had mobile broadband for ages?